laclouis5/StructureAnnotator/README.md

 ## Todo
 - [x] Add commands to change image
 - [x] Add a command to save annotation
-- [ ] Add loading of annotations
+- [x] Add loading of annotations
-- [ ] Solve issue when input folder is empty
+- [x] Solve issue when input folder is empty
+- [ ] Add normalized keypoint point rendering
+- [ ] Add label text to figure
 - [ ] Command to change folder

 ## Will Never Do